ph1-618O/covidOverTime/README.md

 # covidOverTime
-This programs separates out each state into its own dataframe, cleans each new dataframe, and creates visualizations based on user imput to assit with analyzing the data.
+This programs separate out each state into its own dataframe, cleans each new dataframe, and creates visualizations based on user imput to assit with analyzing the data.

 # !> Summation & Analysis